leafo/lua-openai/README.md

 ##### `client:new_chat_session(...)`

-Creates a new ChatSession instance.
+Creates a new [ChatSession](#chatsession) instance.
+A chat session is an abstraction over the chat completions API that stores the chat history.
+You can append new messages to the history and request completions to be generated from it.
+By default, the completion is appended to the history.

 ##### `client:chat(messages, opts, chunk_callback)`